 After about 2 hours of walking, I stopped to refill my bottle with fresh spring water, and also snap a picture that I hoped it will have a more 3D effect to it.

 Ok, so I bring back the lake map.

-There is a small road that enters in the woods after you exit the main road.
+Before No 1.
+Milestone, there is a small road that enters in the woods after you exit the main road.
 From there you either use Maps.Me or just ask around or just follow the noise of water and you should find this view (see image bellow).
 For me, this time, the smell of the water indicated that I was close.
-I never saw this spring so polluted before… So maybe next when I will come it will be that clear water full of colorful dragonflies and butterflies.
+I never saw this spring so polluted before… So maybe next when I will come it will be that clear water full of colorful dragonflies and butterflies, as before.